Ned Rig 101: The Best Ned Rigging Tips On The Internet

 How To Rig A Ned Rig?

-How to rig our shroom EWG weedless ned rig to catch bass.
+How to rig our shroom EWG weedless ned to catch bass.

-Compies have jumped on the ned rig train and have developed products that are specifically made for finesse bass fishing.
+Compies have jumped on the bandwagon and have developed products that are specifically made for finesse bass fishing.
 Their lines of soft plastics and jig heads are made for the ned technique and will help you catch more fish.
-Zman is a company that comes to mind who has done well with the Zman ned rig style of fishing.
-They came out with the "Finesse Shroomz" jigheads as well as the "Finesse TRD" stick baits.
-Pairing these together makes for deadly combination anglers love to fish.
+Zman is a company that comes to mind who has done well with the Zman ned style of fishing.
+They came out with the "man finesse shroomz" jigheads as well as the "Finesse TRD" stick baits.
+Pairing these together makes for deadly moving baits combination anglers love to fish.
 There are many companies jumping on the ned rig bandwagon and offering great products bass anglers have grown to love.
-With variations to the ned rig comes new ideas.
-The ned rig with weed guards is one of those.
-The Weedless ned rig is a great jig for fishing in grassy situations.
-At Hunting and Fishing Depot we have taken the original ned rig and have made it better with our shroom EWG Ned jigheads.
+New ideas have sparked variations to the traditional rig.
+Crafting a jig head with weed guards is one of those.
+Weedless ned rigs are a great jig for fishing in grassy situations.
+At Hunting and Fishing Depot we have taken the original concept and have made it better with our shroom EWG Ned jigheads.
 Our one of a kind jig heads features a VMC hook with an extra-wide gap that will improve your hook up ratios and catch you more fish.
 They come in over 15+ of the best ned rig colors ensuring there is a color to pair with any of your soft plastics.
 There are many other companies that have soft plastics to pair like Lunkerhunt, Strike King, Yamamoto, and more.

 How To Fish Ned Rig?